 - Present news stories, and introduce in-depth videotaped segments or live transmissions from on-the-scene reporters.

-These are the skills Broadcast News Analysts say are the most useful in their careers:
+When polled, Broadcast News Analysts say the following skills are most frequently used in their jobs:

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.